kairos-io/kairos/docs/content/quickstart/installation.md

 ### Booting up

-Download the ISO, and boot it up in to the hypervisor of your choice.
-If it's a bare metal, you can flash the image directly into a USB stick with DD:
+Download the ISO, and boot it up on a VM running on the hypervisor of your choice.
+When deploying on a bare metal server, directly flash the image into a USB stick with DD:

 ```bash
 dd if=/path/to/iso of=/path/to/dev bs=4MB